Nathan Healy

 Solar in Arizona

-Arizona’s abundant sunshine makes it one of the best states for solar energy, ranking 3rd nationwide for residential solar installations.
-With electricity prices increasing 22% from 2020 to 2024, many Arizona homeowners are turning to solar panel installation as a smart way to reduce energy costs and gain energy independence.
+Arizona’s abundant sunshine makes it ideal for solar energy, ranking 3rd nationally for residential installations.
+With electricity prices rising 22% from 2020 to 2024, many homeowners are exploring solar panel installation as a smart investment.

 ARIZONA by the Numbers